Alibaba Group: Cloud computing and artificial intelligence technology

 In conjunction with the company's 10th anniversary, Alibaba launched Alibaba Cloud in September 2009, aiming to build a cloud computing service platform, including e-commerce data mining, e-commerce data processing, and data customization.
 It has R&D centres and operators in Hangzhou, Beijing, Hong Kong, Singapore, Silicon Valley and Dubai.
 In July 2014, Alibaba Cloud entered into a partnership deal with Inspur.
 Alibaba Cloud is the largest high-end cloud computing company in China.
 In 2009, Alibaba acquired HiChina, the largest domain registration service and web hosting service company in China, and built it into Alibaba Cloud.
 On 28 July 2011, Alibaba Cloud released AliOS (formerly Yun OS and Aliyun OS), a Linux distribution designed for mobile devices.
 In the 2017 Computing Conference in Hangzhou, Alibaba launched AliGenie, a China-based open-platform intelligent personal assistant.
 It is currently used in the Tmall Genie smart speaker.

 In 2018, Alibaba's Wanli Min presented City Brain, a technology geared towards urban solutions such as streamlining traffic, detecting accidents and improving transport efficiency.

 China's government designated Alibaba as one of its "AI champions" in 2018.

 On 27 July 2019, Alibaba unveiled a 64-bit RISC-V processor called the XuanTie-910 (Black Iron 910).
 It is a 12 nm 16-core with a clockrate of 2.5 GHz, and was designed by Alibaba's subsidiary T-Head (also known as Pingtouge).
 Alibaba claim the Xuantie-910 is faster than the ARM Cortex-A73 and is capable of 7.1 Coremark/MHz.

 On 25 September 2019, Alibaba announced an AI accelerator called the Hanguang 800.
-The Hanguang 800 contains 17 billion transistors built with a 12 nm process and was designed by T-Head and DAMO Academy (Alibaba's research team).
+The Hanguang 800 contains 17 billion transistors built with a 12 nm process and was designed by T-Head and DAMO Academy (Alibaba's research institute).
 Alibaba claim it is capable of 78,563 images per second (IPS) inference and 500 IPS/W in ResNet-50.
-The Hanguang 800 will be available to be rented on Alibaba Cloud.
+Alibaba plans to lease Hanguang 800 cloud usage.